shivadebnathA6/hq-image-generator/README.md

 - **Web Browser**: The Free Image Generator works in all modern browsers (Chrome, Firefox, Safari, Edge).
 - **Internet Connection**: An active internet connection is required to access the tool.
+- **VS Code or any Code Editor**: for editing and updating the code.

 ### Installation